-The Crown assumes the long service leave liability of certain General Government Sector (GGS) agencies.
+The Crown in the right of the State of New South Wales (Crown) assumes the long service leave liability of certain General Government Sector (GGS) agencies.
 These agencies do not recognise a long service leave liability in their Statement of Financial Position.
-Instead, they recognise an equivalent revenue for the liabilities assumed by Crown.
+Instead, they recognise an equivalent revenue for the liabilities assumed by the Crown.